 Commerce Layer makes it easy to transform your static site into a static ecommerce site.
 Prices and stock levels can be either imported at deploy time or fetched on the client-side.
 All the shopping cart functionalities can be integrated through the API.
 Whether to link the hosted checkout from your shopping cart page or create a fully branded experience depends on your project's time-to-market requirements and budget.

-Step 4 — Build & deploy
+Step 4 — Build and deploy

 Apart from their pricing, you should take into consideration all the additional features that you may need.
 By using Netlify's deploy hooks, for example, it's easy to set up a continuous delivery pipeline.
 Publishing content from the CMS or pushing new code to the repo can automatically trigger a new site build, keeping your site updated in near-real-time.